TiesBos/EquiTrends/README.md

 ### The `meanEquivTest` function

-The meanEquivTest implements the equivalence testing procedure surrounding the mean placebo coefficient, as described in Section 4.2.2. of Dette & Schumann ([2024](https://doi.org/10.1080/07350015.2024.2308121)).
+The `meanEquivTest` implements the equivalence testing procedure surrounding the mean placebo coefficient, as described in Section 4.2.2. of Dette & Schumann ([2024](https://doi.org/10.1080/07350015.2024.2308121)).
 The function tests the null hypothesis that the absolute mean placebo coefficient is larger than or equal to a user-specified equivalence threshold,
-$\delta$, indicating what negligible is to the user.
+$\delta$.
 That is, if

 $$\bar{\beta} = \frac{1}{T}\sum_{l=1}^{T} \beta_l,$$